-We all sneeze sometimes, but can you sneeze in your sleep?
+We all sneeze from time to time, but can you sneeze in your sleep?
 It is a bodily reflex when the mucous membrane of your nose and lungs is stimulated.
-To clean nose and lungs you sneeze.
+To clean nose and lungs, you sneeze.
 You can wake up to sneeze, but during sleep, strangely enough, you don’t!
-With this article, we try to answer everything you didn’t already know about sneezing in your sleep.
+In this article, we try to answer everything you didn’t already know about sneezing in your sleep.

 What happens when we sneeze?

 Imagine getting pepper up your nose.
-The mucous membrane is stimulated because something enters your airways that doesn’t belong there.
-As a reflex, your body will want to clear the stimulus, in this example pepper, out of your airways.
+The mucous membrane gets irritated because something enters your airways that doesn’t belong there.
+As a reflex, your body will want to clear the stimulus, in this example pepper, from your airways.
 You inhale deeply and your vocal cords close, collecting the air in your lungs.
-Your abdominal muscles and diaphragm contract and your vocal cords separate so that, with great force, the air cleanses the nose and lungs of the pepper.
+Your abdominal muscles and diaphragm contract and your vocal cords separate so that the air, with great force, cleanses your nose and lungs of pepper.

 The greater your lung capacity, the harder you sneeze!
-A sneeze can reach a speed of up to 150 km per hour.
+A sneeze can reach speeds of up to 150 km per hour.
 So it is best to sneeze into your elbow.
-If you pinch the nose in time or keep the lips tightly together before your body takes a deep breath you can prevent the sneeze.
+If you pinch the nose in time or keep the lips tightly together before your body takes a deep breath, you can prevent the sneeze.

 Why often sneeze in bed?